irfanbariss/cinevolver/README.md

 - CSS: CSS was used to customize the visual design of the page.
 Styling properties like colors, fonts, layouts, and animations were used to design the page's aesthetic appearance.

 - JavaScript: JavaScript made the project dynamic.
 It enabled users to select movie genres, view recommended movies, mark watched movies, and receive movie recommendations.
-Additionally, you added functionality to save watched movies using local storage.
+Additionally, I added functionality to save watched movies using local storage.

-- API Integration: You used The Movie Database (TMDb) API to fetch movie data and provide recommendations to users.
-Through API requests and response handling, you displayed movie data to users.
+- API Integration: I used The Movie Database (TMDb) API to fetch movie data and provide recommendations to users.
+Through API requests and response handling, I displayed movie data to users.

-- LocalStorage Usage: You implemented the functionality to save and load watched movies using local storage.
+- LocalStorage Usage: I implemented the functionality to save and load watched movies using local storage.
 This allowed users to save the movies they watched and access this information when revisiting the page.

 - Responsive Design: By using CSS, I made the page responsive, ensuring that it adapts to different screen sizes.
 This made it possible for users to access the application comfortably on various devices.

-- Random Movie Recommendation: You added the functionality to recommend a random movie based on a selected movie genre.
+- Random Movie Recommendation: I added the functionality to recommend a random movie based on a selected movie genre.
 Users can explore recommended movies and receive different suggestions based on movie genres.

 ## Outcome: